Ngrieco/BrowserChatGPT/README.md

    - `web_scraper_concurrent.py`: Efficient web scraper for concurrent scraping of websites and subpages.
    - `web_vector_store.py`: FAISS database to store scraped data / embeddings.

-3. **chrome-extension/**: WIP code for packaging this application as a chrome extension.
+3. **chrome-extension/**: Code for packaging this application as a chrome extension.
+   - `index.html`: HTML file defining the structure of the Chrome extension popup.
+   - `background.js`: JavaScript file managing background tasks and handling messages/events for the extension.
+   - `browserchatgpt.js`: JavaScript file facilitating communication with a web server and updating the chatbox in the extension popup.
+   - `script.js`: JavaScript file managing user interactions, query submissions, and chatbox updates in the extension popup.
+   - `style.css`: CSS file specifying the visual styles and layout for the Chrome extension popup.
+   - `manifest.json`:JSON file serving as the manifest for the Chrome extension, configuring properties and details of the extension.

 4. **tests/**: Integration tests for components in this application.